Corey Bailey

 functions are accomplished using the ‘shuttle’ mode with the tape threaded

-that some tape decks, such as the Studer 80 series, are designed with only
+Some tape decks, such as the Studer 80 series, are designed with only rotating

-rotating bearing surfaces that come in contact with the tape for all operating
+bearing surfaces that come in contact with the tape for all operating modes

 Lubricating analog audio tape